agrings/flask-procNstream/README.md

 # flask-procNstream
-Execute an external process (shell) and show the output stream
+Executes an external process (shell) and showing the output stream

 References: